bchkv/IINA-Trim-Plugin/README.md

 # README

 Extract clips from videos.
-Equivalent to QuickTime Trim or VLC Record functionality.
+Functionally equivalent to QuickTime Trim or VLC Record.

 ## Installation

+### 1. Install ffmpeg

-Install ffmpeg: 'brew install ffmpeg'
+brew install ffmpeg'

+### 2. Install the plugin

 IINA —> Plugin —> Manage Plugins —> Install from GitHub... —> Enter "https://github.com/bchkv/IINA-Trim-Plugin" —> Accept permissions

 ## Usage

-Mark the start and end points OPTION + S. Some settings are  available in the menu.
+OPTION + S to mark the start and end points.
+Some settings are available in the settings menu.